How to Clone Plants and What is the Best Cloning Method?

 Check the recent developments

 Tugging is risky!
-That is why you have to adopt another strategy, like be observant and careful.
+That is why you have to adopt another strategy, like being observant and careful.
 If after two weeks, you see your plant is starting to form branches or new leaves, then this means roots are developing.
+This is how to tell if clones are rooting or not.
 Moreover, plants start to wilt, then it means roots are dead.
 If plants look green even after 14 days of planting, then this means that roots are growing.

 The best cloning setup is that you have every essential tool like pellets, buckets, humidity dome, knives, etc. In addition to this, there are several cloning machines available in the market.
 These are known to do cloning efficiently in the low time.
 These are: